A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Detection Methods

 ContextualLens~\citep{phukan2025beyond} detects and mitigates hallucinations in VLMs through token-level analysis and patch/bounding box-level grounding.
 Unlike the logit lens method that relies on non-contextual unembedding layer features~\citep{jianginterpreting}, ContextualLens leverages contextual token embeddings from middle VLM layers to capture multi-token concepts and spatial relationships.
 This enables granular hallucination detection across complex categories (attributes, actions, OCR) by computing cosine similarity between averaged answer token embeddings and image patch embeddings.
 For grounding, it generates precise bounding boxes via contextual embedding alignment, advancing zero-shot segmentation to grounded VQA.
 Evaluated on HQH benchmark~\citep{yan2024evaluating}, the method achieves significant improvements in mAP for hallucination detection while maintaining the training-free efficiency.

 \textbf{Summary of I2T Hallucination Detection.} As shown in Tab.~\ref{detection}, hallucination detection primarily relies on black-box methods.
 Most black-box methods utilize external models to assist in detection, reducing manual labeling efforts.
-However, the detection results are constrained by the accuracy and generalizability of the auxiliary models.
+However, the detection results are constrained by the accuracy and generalizability of the auxiliary models~\citep{li2024reference}.
 To further improve the detection performance, some studies have constructed hallucination detection datasets and fine-tuned existing models as detectors for evaluation~\citep{Gunjal2023DetectingAP}.
-While effective, these approaches incur high training costs and their performance is heavily dependent on the quality of the constructed datasets.
-In contrast, the uncertainty-based methods~\citep{zhang2024vl} do not require additional training, but such approaches are prone to misjudging complex cases.
+However, these approaches incur high training costs, while uncertainty-based methods require no additional training but are prone to misjudging complex cases~\citep{zhang2024vl}.
 In comparison, white-box detection methods depend on the model’s internal signals, such as attention and feature.
 By accessing these internal representations, white-box methods enable the tracing of hallucination sources and offer valuable insights into the model's generation process.
 They help reveal the flow of information and decision-making across layers, which can aid in diagnosing and mitigating specific hallucination cases.
-However, due to the complexity of internal mechanisms, current white-box methods are generally limited to coarse-grained or holistic detection.
-They often struggle to distinguish between fine-grained hallucination types within generated outputs.
+However, due to the complexity of internal mechanisms, most current white-box methods are generally limited to coarse-grained or holistic detection, struggling to distinguish fine-grained hallucination types including relationships~\citep{xiao2025detecting,song2025hallucination}.

 Overall, while black-box methods tend to offer better generalizability and easier deployment, both approaches face significant limitations.
 Existing detection efforts are primarily centered on faithfulness hallucinations.
 The detection of factuality hallucinations, which require reasoning over external or commonsense knowledge, remains an underexplored challenge in the field.